The world is finally opening up!

 - Die Gehirnerschütterung: Concussion.
 Literal translation: The head tremor.

 These literal words are helpful when learning German.
 Sometimes, you might not know the actual term for concussion in German, but you might recognise the words Gehirn (head) and Erschütterung (shake/tremor) in some form.
-So, if you saw or heard the word Gehirnerschütterung, you might be able to guess that this ‘head tremor’ they’re on about is, in fact, concussion.
+So, if you saw or heard the word brain tremor, you might be able to guess that this ‘head tremor’ they’re talking about is, in fact, a concussion.
 Pretty clever, huh?

 However, it takes a learner approximately 200 guided hours of study to go from one CEFR level to the next.